MattGeoSnyder/Springboard/README.md

 ## ![image](./mdIcons/hourglass.png) Project Status

-The project is considered complete, but may still receive some small contributions:
+The project is considered complete, but may still receive some small contributions (in no particular order):

 - Styling changes
+- Tests for API routes
+- Additional edits to profile information: name, sex, sex preference
+- Minimum profile requirements to appear in other users queries
 - Scroll to query matches
 - Ability for users to block other users